MithrilJS/mithril.js/docs/mithril.request.md

 	-	**any unwrapError(any data)** (optional)

-		A preprocessor function to extract the data from an error response in case the response contains metadata wrapping the data.
+		A preprocessor function to unwrap the data from an error response in case the response contains metadata wrapping the data.

 		The default value (if this parameter is falsy) is the identity function `function(value) {return value}`